Activities of Canadian Multinational Enterprises Abroad

 1539

-This survey measures the sales of goods and services, employment levels and the assets and liabilities of Canadian multinational enterprises abroad.
+This program measures outward foreign affiliates statistics (FATS) such as sales of goods and services, employment levels and the assets and liabilities of Canadian multinational enterprises abroad.

 Description

-This survey measures the sales of goods and services, employment levels and the assets and liabilities of Canadian multinational enterprises abroad.
-Throughout this document, the terms "Canadian majority-owned affiliates abroad," "(Canadian) majority-owned foreign affiliates (abroad)" and "MOFAs" refer interchangeably to Canadian multinational enterprises abroad.
+This program measures the sales of goods and services, employment levels and the assets and liabilities of Canadian multinational enterprises abroad.
+Throughout this document, the terms "Canadian majority-owned affiliates abroad", "(Canadian) majority-owned foreign affiliates (abroad)" and "MOFAs" refer interchangeably to Canadian multinational enterprises abroad.

 Selling goods or services through MOFAs is a means for Canadian companies to market their products internationally.
 In the case of goods, the products sold by majority-owned foreign affiliates may be produced in Canada or produced abroad.